urbien/vortexhealing/README.md

 I have spent dozens of hours researching various conditions for myself and friends-and-family.
 I feel there should be a better way.
 This is also a way for healers to earn some income, by communicating these on their websites (must be careful with wording to avoid legal issues).
 Below is the list I suggest we start building.

-**Note: on remote dignostics**
+**Note: on remote diagnostics**
 VortexHealing is not a replacement for medical disgnostics and intervention, but can be used to complement it, e.g. VortexHealing can be used for diagnostics of conditions (e.g. infections, kidney stones, and even tumors), which you can then take to the traditional medical doctor.

 ### Bodily issues
-- Allergies
+- Allergies.
+- Autoimmune.
+In a lot of cases caused by the sub-clinical virus.
+- Hypertension (high blood pressure).
+This can be alleviated if the cause is the sex hormons disbalance that comes with aging.
+In such case the system tries to compensate and causes sexual energy to backup in kidneys.
+This excess can be drained (MG/UAP/MI) and genmod (Genetics) can optimize sex hormons production (my free testosterone increased 15 times after the genmod).
-- Autoimmune
+- Infections.
-- Hypertension (high blood pressure)
-- Infections
+- COVID.
-- COVID
+- Anemia.
-- Anemia
+- Headaches.
-- Headache
+-

 ### Mental health issues
 - Anxiety